Super Bowl II: Super Bowl pregame news and notes

-Media coverage

-Television
+Broadcasting

-The game was televised in the United States by CBS, with Ray Scott handling the play-by-play duties and color commentators Pat Summerall and Jack Kemp in the broadcast booth.
+The game was televised in the United States by CBS.
+This was the first of seventeen Super Bowls in which the game was rotated annually between CBS and NBC.
+Ray Scott handled the play-by-play duties, and was joined by color commentators Pat Summerall and Jack Kemp in the broadcast booth.
 Kemp was the first Super Bowl commentator who was still an active player (with Buffalo of the AFL) at the time of the broadcast.
-The CBS telecast of this game is considered lost; all that survives are in-game photos, most of which were shown in the January 8, 1969 edition of Sports Illustrated.
+The CBS telecast of this game is considered lost; all that survives are in-game photos, most of which were shown in the January 8, 1969, edition of Sports Illustrated.
 Not even NFL Films, the league's official filmmaker, has a copy of the full game available; however, they do have game footage that they used for their game highlight film.

-Unlike the previous year's game, Super Bowl II was televised live on only one network, which has been the case for all subsequent Super Bowl games.
+Super Bowl II was aired exclusively by CBS and was long believed to have been erased, but it was later found that the entire telecast fully exists and rests in the vaults of NFL Films.

 While the Orange Bowl was sold out for the game, the NFL's unconditional blackout rules in place then prevented the live telecast from being shown in the Miami area.

 During the latter part of the second quarter, and again for three minutes of halftime, almost 80 percent of the country (with the exceptions of New York City, Cleveland, Philadelphia and much of the Northeast) lost the video feed of the CBS broadcast.
 CBS, who had paid $2.5 million for broadcast rights, blamed the glitch on a breakdown in AT&T cable lines.

 39.12 million people in the US watched the game on television, resulting in a rating of 36.8 and a market share of 68.
 The overnight Arbitron rating was 43.

 Ceremonies and entertainment

 The pregame ceremonies featured two giant figures, one dressed as a Packers player and the other dressed as a Raiders player.
 They appeared on opposite ends of the field and then faced each other near the 50-yard line.

 The Grambling College Tiger Marching Band performed the national anthem as well as during the halftime show.
-The same band was part of the halftime show of Super Bowl I the previous year.
+The band was part of the halftime show of Super Bowl I the previous year.

-This was the first Super Bowl to use the slingshot-style goalposts which were introduced in both the NFL and the AFL this season.

 Game summary

 First quarter

-The game kicked off at 3:05 p.m.
-EST. On Oakland's first offensive play, Ray Nitschke shot through a gap and literally upended fullback Hewritt Dixon in what was one of Nitschke's signature plays of his entire career.
-The hit was so vicious, it prompted Jerry Green, a Detroit News columnist sitting in the press box with fellow journalists, to say in a deadpan, that the game was over.
-The Packers opened up the scoring with Don Chandler's 39-yard field goal after marching 34 yards on their first drive of the game.
-Meanwhile, the Raiders were forced to punt on their first two possessions.